Van ECK Associates Corp Purchases 9,849 Shares of Incyte Co. (NASDAQ:INCY)

 Van ECK Associates Corp lifted its position in shares of Incyte Co.
 (NASDAQ:INCY) by 5.0% during the 4th quarter, HoldingsChannel reports.
 The firm owned 206,976 shares of the biopharmaceutical company’s stock after acquiring an additional 9,849 shares during the period.
 Van ECK Associates Corp’s holdings in Incyte were worth $18,003,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in INCY.
-Chiron Capital Management LLC bought a new stake in shares of Incyte during the third quarter valued at approximately $27,000.
-Rockbridge Investment Management LCC boosted its position in shares of Incyte by 461.1% during the third quarter.
-Rockbridge Investment Management LCC now owns 505 shares of the biopharmaceutical company’s stock valued at $45,000 after purchasing an additional 415 shares in the last quarter.
-Arkadios Wealth Advisors bought a new stake in shares of Incyte during the fourth quarter valued at approximately $56,000.
-Newfound Research LLC boosted its position in shares of Incyte by 293.1% during the fourth quarter.
-Newfound Research LLC now owns 1,258 shares of the biopharmaceutical company’s stock valued at $109,000 after purchasing an additional 938 shares in the last quarter.
-Finally, Ellevest Inc. boosted its position in shares of Incyte by 101.8% during the fourth quarter.
-Ellevest Inc. now owns 1,536 shares of the biopharmaceutical company’s stock valued at $134,000 after purchasing an additional 775 shares in the last quarter.
-Institutional investors own 91.37% of the company’s stock.
+A number of other large investors also recently made changes to their positions in INCY.
+State of Michigan Retirement System raised its stake in Incyte by 2.8% during the third quarter.
+State of Michigan Retirement System now owns 47,404 shares of the biopharmaceutical company’s stock valued at $4,254,000 after buying an additional 1,300 shares during the last quarter.
+New Mexico Educational Retirement Board raised its stake in Incyte by 13.7% during the third quarter.
+New Mexico Educational Retirement Board now owns 13,700 shares of the biopharmaceutical company’s stock valued at $1,017,000 after buying an additional 1,650 shares during the last quarter.
+Shikiar Asset Management Inc. raised its stake in Incyte by 671.2% during the third quarter.
+Shikiar Asset Management Inc. now owns 90,930 shares of the biopharmaceutical company’s stock valued at $8,160,000 after buying an additional 79,140 shares during the last quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd raised its stake in Incyte by 1.3% during the third quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 11,993 shares of the biopharmaceutical company’s stock valued at $1,076,000 after buying an additional 153 shares during the last quarter.
+Finally, DekaBank Deutsche Girozentrale raised its stake in Incyte by 149.5% during the third quarter.
+DekaBank Deutsche Girozentrale now owns 86,315 shares of the biopharmaceutical company’s stock valued at $7,547,000 after buying an additional 51,716 shares during the last quarter.
+Institutional investors and hedge funds own 91.37% of the company’s stock.

-In related news, EVP Yao Wenqing sold 21,545 shares of Incyte stock in a transaction on Monday, January 25th.
-The stock was sold at an average price of $100.00, for a total value of $2,154,500.00.
+In other Incyte news, EVP Yao Wenqing sold 21,545 shares of the business’s stock in a transaction dated Monday, January 25th.
+The stock was sold at an average price of $100.00, for a total transaction of $2,154,500.00.
 Following the completion of the sale, the executive vice president now owns 145,343 shares of the company’s stock, valued at $14,534,300.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, President Herve Hoppenot acquired 12,925 shares of the business’s stock in a transaction that occurred on Tuesday, February 23rd.
-The stock was purchased at an average cost of $77.37 per share, with a total value of $1,000,007.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, President Herve Hoppenot purchased 12,925 shares of the business’s stock in a transaction on Tuesday, February 23rd.
+The shares were bought at an average cost of $77.37 per share, with a total value of $1,000,007.25.
 Insiders own 16.10% of the company’s stock.

 Shares of INCY opened at $78.66 on Friday.
 The company has a debt-to-equity ratio of 0.01, a current ratio of 3.56 and a quick ratio of 3.53.
 Incyte Co. has a one year low of $62.48 and a one year high of $110.36.
 The firm has a market capitalization of $17.29 billion, a P/E ratio of -50.10, a PEG ratio of 0.98 and a beta of 0.96.
 The business has a fifty day moving average of $89.50 and a 200 day moving average of $88.47.